Academic Policies and Procedures » Transfer Credits

-- Courses other than transfer-path and SUNY-GER courses may be eligible for transfer credit toward the major with a grade of C- or better, at the discretion of the academic department concerned.
+- Courses other than transfer-path and SUNY General Education courses may be eligible for transfer credit toward the major with a grade of C- or better, at the discretion of the academic department concerned.

 Pre-matriculation transfer credits: Submitting transcripts and score reports

 All newly matriculated students (freshmen and transfers) must submit to the Office of Undergraduate Admission all final, official college transcripts, AP exam scores, IB exam scores, CLEP exam scores, and other pertinent collegiate coursework no later than the first day of classes of the first semester at SUNY New Paltz.
 Delay in submitting pre-matriculation transfer credits can have a negative impact on course planning and financial aid.